-As of February 22, 2010, a new federal law allows people who can legally possess firearms under applicable federal, state and local laws, to legally possess firearms in Saguaro National Park.
+As of February 22, 2010, a new federal law allows people who can legally access firearms under applicable federal, state and local laws to legally possess firearms in Saguaro National Park.

 A notable exception to this rule is the carrying of weapons in federal facilities.
 Federal law prohibits firearms in certain facilities in the park; those places marked with signs at public entrances.
 This prohibition includes those possessing valid concealed weapon permits.
 In other words, all persons, regardless of the state permit that has been issued to them, are prohibited from carrying a firearm in a federal facility.
 In Saguaro National Park, these include all administrative buildings, non-residential buildings, and buildings that serve the public.

-For any questions regarding firearms regulations, please contact District Ranger Jeff Martinelli at (520) 733-5116.
+For any questions regarding firearm regulations, please contact District Ranger Jeff Martinelli at (520) 733-5116.